imdurgadas/imdurgadas.github.io/content/posts/2021-10-02-nginx-overview.md

 ![logo](https://cdn.icon-icons.com/icons2/2107/PNG/256/file_type_nginx_icon_130305.png)

 Over the past few years, I have started using Nginx extensively and had few hiccups understanding various components, rewrites and many more.
-Considering this, I plan to have series of short tutorials on Nginx where I introduce you to most of the components and how to use effectively to get your application up and running with greater speed and efficiency.
+Over the next few weeks, I will be publishing short tutorials on Nginx where we will cover the important aspects and how to use them effectively to get your application up and running with greater speed and efficiency.

 To begin , let's understand what Nginx is and how is it different from Apache Server.